ajufrancis/neutron-lan/modeling.md

 CRUD operation
 --------------

-TODO: neutron-lan defines the following CRUD operations:
+neutron-lan defines the following CRUD operations:
+- "batch": Initial config
-- "add": Create (currently, batch-add only)
+- "add": Create
 - "get": Read (not supported yet)
 - "set": Update (not supported yet)
-- "delete": Delete (not supported yet)
+- "delete": Delete

 To execute the latest scripts on the routers, all of the nlan-related agent-scripts are copied to the target routers' /tmp directory before executing CRUD operations(add/get/set/delete). nlan-ssh.py's "--scp" options allows us to copy any scripts to the target router's "/tmp" directory.